PragatiKhadka/churn_prediction/README.md

 1. `Clustering.ipynb` contains all the codes related to the data preprocessing, training and prediction from the mode.
 2. In the `model` folder, `clustering_model.sav` is the model saved from the step 1.
 3. The `data` folder contains two json files which are the results of the churn rate and female percentage calculations on each cluster.
 It is saved automatically from step 1.
-4. The 'templates` folder contains all the html pages used in the application.
+4. The `templates` folder contains all the html pages used in the application.
 5. `app.py` is the main python program that runs the application.

 ### Example